microsoft/dynamics-365-contact-center/flows/Zendesk/README.md

 [//]: # "Copyright (c) Microsoft Corporation."
 [//]: # "Licensed under the MIT License."

-# Flows and Scripts for Zendesk Data Sync
+# Flows for Zendesk Data Sync

 The Microsoft Omnichannel Add-on is package of Power Automate flows for Zendesk connector that allows organizations to sync(one-time-initial-bulk sync or real-time sync) the CRM data to Dataverse.